 If you have never practiced yoga before, check out our guide to finding the right style for you.
 Feeling super stressed right now?
 Try this yoga sequence for stress and anxiety presented by Yoga With Adrienne:

-This is one for all the social butterflies who will be missing their weekly gym dance classes.
 Get out your old Zumba DVDs or put on your favourite song of the moment and get dancing!
 There shouldn’t be anyone around to judge your moves, so let loose and get some good energy flowing through your veins.
 If you’re young enough to know what TikTok is, try learning a few trending dance routines to impress your friends with.
 Our top pick of the moment is the viral hand washing dance challenge created by choreographers in Vietnam:

 On The Move At Home

 Moms and dads who will be working from home for the next few weeks may become overwhelmed, as they play the role of parent, teacher and employee simultaneously.
 Although it may seem impossible to exercise, there are ways to get your heart rate up while fulfilling your varying duties.
 A few squats while you brush your teeth, a couple of jumping jacks while you wait for your toast to pop up and some core conditioning lunges as you make your way to your desk can make all the difference.
 Spring cleaning is also an excellent way to workout and you can get the whole family involved!

 Do you know of any at-home exercise routines that are just as effective as a hardcore gym session?
 Let us know about them!